-The demonstration of the emergence of the canonical density matrix from a particular eigenstate $|\psi_\alpha\rangle$ of the entire system invites now the crucial question: Will this (almost) always work as implied by the notion of canonical typicality?
-Is this a generic feature of the complexity of entangled quantum states in large systems or does this require, in analogy to classical statistical mechanics, specific dynamical properties of the underlying system?\\ We explore these questions by investigating the behavior of $\beta$ as a function of the exact total energy $E_\alpha$ for the complete set of states $\alpha$ of the entire system and for two different values of the bath-bath interaction, $W_{\rm BB}=1$ in the quantum chaotic regime with Brody parameter $\gamma\approx0.9$ [see Fig.~\ref{fig:level_stat} (b)] and $W_{\rm BB}=0.1$ in the mixed quantum integrable-chaotic regime with $\gamma=0.5$ [see Fig.~\ref{fig:level_stat} (c)]. \\ Striking differences appear (Fig.~\ref{fig:beta_energy}): While for chaotic dynamics in the bath a thermal distribution with a well-defined temperature, consistent with the (micro)canonical ensemble prediction (Eq.~\ref{eq:beta_micro_E} and Eq.~\ref{eq:beta_can}), emerges for an overwhelming number of states with the exception of states in the tails of the spectrum where the DOS is strongly suppressed, in the mixed regime a large fraction of states yield fitted values of $\beta$ that are far from the thermal ensemble prediction.
+This demonstration of the emergence of a canonical density matrix from a particular eigenstate $|\psi_\alpha\rangle$ ($\alpha = 4364$) of the entire system invites now the following questions: Is the reduction to a canonical density matrix generic, i.e.~will it emerge for almost all $|\psi_\alpha\rangle$?
+Is this appearance related to the quantum chaos present in the underlying many-body system?
+On a more quantitative footing: For how many of the eigenstates will a canonical density matrix emerge and does this number depend on the degree of quantum chaos of the system? \\ We explore these questions by investigating the fraction of many-body eigenstates reducing to a canonical density matrix of the impurity referred to in the following as eigenstate canonicity as a function of the exact total energy $E_\alpha$ for the complete set of eigenstates $\alpha$ of the entire system and for varying bath-bath interaction $W_{\rm BB}$.
+The corresponding degree of quantum chaoticity of the entire system is measured by either the Brody parameter (Eq.~\ref{eq:brody}) or the Shannon entropy (Eq.~\ref{eq:barS}).
+Striking differences in the approach to the thermal state with inverse temperature $\beta$ appear which are controlled by the Brody parameter $\gamma$ (or Shannon entropy $\bar S$): At $W_{\rm BB}=1$ when the system is chaotic as indicated by a Brody parameter $\gamma\approx 0.9$ (or scaled Shannon entropy $\bar S=0.9$) a thermal distribution with a well-defined inverse temperature $\beta$, consistent with the (micro)canonical ensemble prediction (Eq.~\ref{eq:beta_micro_E} and Eq.~\ref{eq:beta_can}), emerges for an overwhelming fraction of states with the exception of states in the tails of the spectrum where the DOS is strongly suppressed [Fig.~\ref{fig:beta_energy} (a)].
+The large deviations in the tails are consistent with the corresponding deviations for $\bar S$ in the same spectral region [Fig.~\ref{fig:wf_measure} (a)].
+With decreasing $W_{\rm BB}$ and, correspondingly, decreasing $\gamma$ or $\bar S$ an increasing fraction of states yield values of $\beta$ that are far from the thermal ensemble prediction.